OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/app-service-web/scripts/app-service-powershell-deploy-local-git.md

 ## <a name="next-steps"></a>Próximas etapas

-Para saber mais sobre o módulo do Azure PowerShell, confira a [Documentação do Azure PowerShell](/powershell/azure/overview).
+Para obter mais informações sobre o módulo do PowerShell do Azure hello, consulte [documentação do Azure PowerShell](/powershell/azure/overview).

-Exemplos adicionais do Azure PowerShell para Aplicativos Web do Serviço de Aplicativo do Azure podem ser encontrados nos [exemplos do Azure PowerShell](../app-service-powershell-samples.md).
+Exemplos adicionais do Powershell do Azure para aplicativos de Web do serviço de aplicativo do Azure podem ser encontrados no hello [exemplos do PowerShell do Azure](../app-service-powershell-samples.md).